A monotone $Q^1$ finite element method for anisotropic elliptic equations: Convergence of the finite element method with mixed quadrature

 \section{Convergence of the $Q^1$ finite element method with mixed quadrature}

 In this section, we prove the second-order accuracy of the scheme \eqref{hom-var-num-quad} on uniform rectangular mesh.
+For simplicity we only prove result for the problem with homogeneous Dirichlet boundary condition, i.e. $g=0$.
 For convenience, in this section, we may drop the subscript $h$ in a test function $v_h \in V^h$.
 When there is no confusion, we may also drop $d\mathbf{x}$ or $d\hat{\mathbf{x}}$ in a integral.